SAP-samples/s4hana-microsoft-team-app-integration/Principle-Propagation-SAP-S4HANA-SAP-BTP/README.md

-# Principle Propagation Between SAP BTP and SAP S/4HANA On-Premise
+# Principal Propagation Between SAP BTP and SAP S/4HANA On-Premise

-In this section, we will focusing on set up the principle propagation between SAP Bussiness Technology Platform and SAP S/4HANA On-Premise system.
+In this section, we will focusing on set up the principal propagation between SAP Bussiness Technology Platform and SAP S/4HANA On-Premise system.

 ## Establish trust between SAP BTP and SAP S/4HANA on-premise system